The Water Pollution (Jersey) Law 2000

 Investigating pollution incidents

-Environmental Protection Officers investigate, on average, more than 100 reports of pollution each year.
-Many of the cases would be considered serious in the UK.
+Pollution Control Officers investigate, on average, more than 150 reports of pollution each year.

 Applying for a discharge permit

 Applications must be made in writing.
 You may be asked for supporting information and maps.
-The application form can be downloaded, completed and returned to Environment Protection.
+The application form can be downloaded, completed and returned to Pollution Control.

 Discharge permit application form

 The application may be authorised or refused following a consultation period.
 There may also be conditions imposed in granting or varying a permit.
-These include requirements as to:
+These include requirements as to the:

-- the processes to be adopted to minimise pollution
+- processes to be adopted to minimise pollution

-- the keeping of records and the making of returns to Environmental Protection
+- keeping of records and the making of returns to Pollution Control

 Transferring or varying a discharge permit

 Permits are granted to a person and not a property.
-Provisions exist in the law for the transfer of discharge permits from person to person (for example a property is sold).
+Provisions exist in the law for the transfer of discharge permits from person to person for example, when a property is sold.
 A specific form is available for the transferring of a permit from one person to another and this requires both the transferor and transferee to sign the document.
-If the permit holder wishes to change a condition on their permit (for example they have built a large extension on their property and the number of people using the drainage system has increased significantly) they should do so in writing, giving the proposed variation as well as reasons for why they wish to vary the conditions on their permit.
+If the permit holder wishes to change a condition on their permit for example, they have built a large extension on their property and the number of people using the drainage system has increased significantly, they should do so in writing, giving the proposed variation as well as reasons for why they wish to vary the conditions on their permit.

 Transfer a discharge permit application form